 The Samsung Odyssey G50D isn't bad for console gaming.
 It has very low input lag for a responsive feel and good motion handling at 120Hz and 60Hz, but it doesn't eliminate all blur.
 The biggest downside is that it can't take full advantage of the PS5 and Xbox Series X|S as it lacks HDMI 2.1 bandwidth and has some compatibility issues with both consoles.
 It also has limited picture quality, so it can't deliver life-like and vivid images because it has a low contrast ratio and a terrible local dimming feature.

-The Samsung Odyssey G50D is very good for office work.
-It has great reflection handling and gets bright enough to fight glare, so it works well in fairly bright environments.
+The Samsung Odyssey G50D is good for office work.
+It has good reflection handling and gets bright enough to fight some glare, so it works well in fairly bright environments, but glare is an issue in very bright rooms.
 Additionally, it has superb ergonomics, so you can set it to your preferred position for a long work session, and its wide viewing angles make it easy to share work with a colleague.
 It also has good text clarity.

 The Samsung Odyssey G50D is decent for media creation.
 It has superb ergonomics, so you can set it to your preferred position for a long editing session, and its wide viewing angles make it easy to share work with a colleague.
 It also has great accuracy before calibration, so you don't need to calibrate it for an accurate image.
 However, while it supports HDR, it doesn't get bright enough for highlights to pop, and HDR colors don't look vivid.

 The Samsung Odyssey G50D has good brightness.
-It gets bright enough to fight glare in a well-lit room, but its HDR brightness is limited, as small highlights don't pop against the rest of the image.
+It gets bright enough to fight glare in most well-lit rooms, but its HDR brightness is limited, as small highlights don't pop against the rest of the image.

 The Samsung Odyssey G50D has a good response time.
 It remains fast over its entire refresh rate range, but while there isn't any noticeable inverse ghosting, there's still a bit of motion blur.